-The relocation plans announced by Amazon in 2017 have been highly speculated around various officials.
+Amazon’s corporate relocation plans announced from 2017 have been highly speculated around various officials.

 The final decision hasn’t been made, but the urban economists have already estimated its possible impact.
-While it is considered a positive turn in terms of new job openings and economic impact, the public authority and economists are concerned that Amazon will attract the local talent.
+While some see it is as a positive turn in terms of new job openings and economic impact, the public authority and economists are concerned that Amazon will attract the local talent.

 The specialists compare the effect during previous relocations.
 In 2010 Amazon moved to Seattle’s South Lake Union.
 Even though the company’s capacity was far from the current state, it resulted in various negative consequences.
 The city rental price immediately increased.
 Low-rise offices gave way to towering skyscrapers, and crumbling roads transformed into newly remodeled promenades and green spaces.
 The traffic accelerated, and the number of homeless people increased.

 Nevertheless, the local startups believe that this relocation is going to boost the entrepreneur ecosystem in Washington DC.
 Amazon will contribute to the creation of news companies and ventures supporting the Amazon ecosystem.